xeoncross/UnitEngine/README.md

 unitengine
 ==========

-A distributed PHP framework powered by small bits of social, dependency-aware code
+A distributed PHP framework powered by small units of social, dependency-aware code.